ti-oluwa/slb_glossary/README.md

 ## Credits

 This project was inspired by the 2023/24/25 Petrobowl Team of the Federal University of Petroleum Resources, Effurun, Delta state, Nigeria.
-It aided the team's preparation for the PetroQuiz and PetroBowl Conpetitions organized by the Society of Petroleum Engineers(SPE).
+It aided the team's preparation for the PetroQuiz and PetroBowl competitions organized by the Society of Petroleum Engineers(SPE).